 }

-The type alias helps in two ways: this is easier to write and it gives us a consistent interface across all of std::io.
-Because it’s an alias, it is just another Result<T, E>, which means we can use any methods that work on Result<T, E> with it, as well as special syntax like ?.
+The type alias helps in two ways: it makes code easier to write and it gives us a consistent interface across all of std::io.
+Because it’s an alias, it’s just another Result<T, E>, which means we can use any methods that work on Result<T, E> with it, as well as special syntax like ?.

 The !
 Never Type that Never Returns

-Rust has a special type named ! that’s known in type theory lingo as the empty type, because it has no values.
-We prefer to call it the never type, because it stands in the place of the return type when a function will never return.
-For example:
+Rust has a special type named ! that’s known in type theory lingo as the empty type because it has no values.
+We prefer to call it the never type because it stands in the place of the return type when a function will never return.
+Here is an example:

 fn bar() -> ! {